Thelenota ananas: Parasites

 T. ananas acts as a host to parasites identified as small siphonostome copepods within the genus Nanaspis.
-Arthur G. Humes of Boston University's Marine Program published research in 1973 that identified three new siphonostomes found onT. ananas.
-The research was conducted by collected and isolating T. ananas, washing them with 5% ethyl alcohol in sea water, and then passing a very fine mesh net through the wash water to collect the parasites.
+Arthur G. Humes of Boston University's Marine Program published research in 1973 that identified three new siphonostomes found on T. ananas.
+The research was conducted by collecting and isolating T. ananas, washing them with 5% ethyl alcohol in sea water, and then passing a very fine mesh net through the wash water to collect the parasites.
 In this study, most of the parasites collected, across all T. ananas, were female.
 It was also found that all three of these newly discovered species could occur on the same host at the same time, and are very similar in structure, leading to the theory that these three evolved from a common ancestor that was also associated with T. ananas in the past.
 As many as 847 adult parasites were collected from one single specimen.

 Another parasite often found in this holothuroid is the worm pearlfish (Encheliophis vermicularis).

 Feeding

-T. ananas feeds exclusively on calcareous alga Halmeda sp.
+T. ananas feeds exclusively on calcareous alga Halimeda sp.

 As a food source

 T. ananas is one of the most popular edible sea cucumber species consumed in China, and some other Southeast Asian countries.
-Research published in 2014 by Long Yu et al. examined the chemical properties of this organism that makes it such a delicacy.
-They found that they contained a polysaccharide that is present in brown algae and sea cucumbers called Fucoidan, that contains L-fucose and sulphate groups, which is a primary component aiding their popularity.
 Consumption of T. ananas provides health benefits such as antioxidants, anti-inflammatory, anti-tumor, anti-proliferative, anti-coagulant, and anti-viral effects.
 Furthermore, sea cucumbers contain saponins, which can help regulate cholesterol metabolism, alleviate the development of obesity, hyperlipidemia, and diabetes.